The National Disability Insurance Scheme (NDIS) is making a difference in the lives of 90,000 Queenslanders with disability.

 Submissions and consultations

 QDN members give collective feedback to policy makers about the NDIS through our regular consultations and submissions.
-We make sure that the design and evolution of the scheme involves those who it was designed to serve.
+It is essential that the NDIS delivers choice and control and the supports that people need to live their day to day life.

 If you would like to take part in a consultation, we’d love to hear from you.
 Please get in touch by calling 1300 363 783 or you can send us an email.